 Criminal record clearance enables a person’s criminal history information to be removed from easy public access, most often with the goal of improving employment and other outcomes for the affected person.
 Criminal record clearance is referred to by various terms in various states: commonly used terms include sealing, expungement, restricting, deleting, closure, and destruction, among others.

-The Clean Slate Clearinghouse—which is a collaboration of the Council of State Governments Justice Center, Community Legal Services of Philadelphia, the National Juvenile Defender Center, the National Association of Counties, and the National League of Cities—builds on years of DOL Employment and Training Administration and DOJ Bureau of Justice Assistance efforts.
-The project represents a continued commitment from DOL and DOJ to improve employment outcomes for people with criminal records and to meet employers’ needs for qualified workers.
+The Clean Slate Clearinghouse—which is operated by the American Institutes for Research (AIR)—builds on years of DOL Employment and Training Administration and DOJ Bureau of Justice Assistance efforts.
+The project represents a continued commitment from DOJ to improve employment outcomes for people with criminal records and to meet employers’ needs for qualified workers.